plsmaop/SP-2017/MP1/README.md

     ```
     ./loser log [number] [dir]
     ```
-    will log the last `number` commits of directory.
+    will show the last `number` commits of directory.